Konrud/toast/README.md

 ## Initialization Options

-  **NOTE:** The following options can be passed during the initialization (when Toast construction is being called) or during each call to the `show` method.
+  **NOTE:** The following options can be passed during the initialization (when Toast constructor is being called) or during each call to the `show` method.
 Some properties, though, can be set only during initialization as changing them after it will brake the proper behavior of the Toast component.

   ### position `[optional]` | `(type: String)` | `[default value: left]`
   Position of the Toast element's container on the page.
 Should be set only during initialization state (when the `Toast` constructor is called).